Suggestion: Watch the 5 minutes video tutorial before reading this article

 Instead, you pay the deposits and the final balance directly from the account in your home country.

 Can non-resident foreigners get property loans in Japan?

 You’re able to get property loans from Japanese banks, but it’s hard unless you’re a permanent resident.

-To get a loan from a local bank, you’ll usually need to:
+To get a loan from a local bank, you usually need:

-- Have a spouse that is a permanent resident
+- A spouse that is a permanent resident

 In case you’re a non-resident and need financing, my recommendation is to look for a bank in your home country that has local branches in Japan.

 Japanese banks like Mizuho and Shinsei have offices in Hong Kong, Singapore, Malaysia, Australia, Vietnam, and Mainland China, just to mention a few.
 Try to contact the branches of Japanese banks in your home country to see what options you have.